Frauen-Bundesliga: Single-division Bundesliga (1997–present)

+Since the late 1990s, former East German champion 1.
+FFC Turbine Potsdam secured a top position in the Bundesliga, winning multiple championships in the 2000s.
+Based on national and international titles, Potsdam remains the most successful women's football team from the new states.

+Alongside 1.
+FFC Frankfurt and 1.
+FFC Turbine Potsdam, FC Rumeln-Kaldenhausen (later FCR 2001 Duisburg) consistently finished near the top of the table.
+In the 2000s, these three clubs dominated the top three positions in the league standings.
+FFC Heike Rheine secured third place in the 2003–04 season, and FC Bayern Munich achieved a second-place finish in the 2008–09 season.
+In more recent years, the league has been dominated by VfL Wolfsburg and FC Bayern Munich, who have won all league titles since 2013.
+The 2013–14 season set a league record for attendance, with an average of 1,185 spectators per match.
+In April 2014, the DFB secured the insurance company Allianz as a naming sponsor.
+Consequently, the league was officially named the Allianz Frauen-Bundesliga for five years, starting from 1 July 2014.
+The sponsorship agreement provided each club with a fixed sum of €100,000 per season.

+For the 2019–20 season, the Bundesliga acquired a new naming sponsor, the Würzburg-based online printing company Flyeralarm, with a contract running until 2023.
+Starting 1 July 2023, Google secured the naming rights for their product Google Pixel until 2027, officially rebranding the league as the Google Pixel Frauen-Bundesliga.

+In June 2024, the German Football Association decided to expand the Frauen-Bundesliga from 12 to 14 teams, starting with the 2025–26 season.

 Competition format

 The Bundesliga consists of fourteen teams.
 At the end of a season, the club in the top spot is the champion, gaining the title of Deutscher Meister, and the clubs finishing 13th and 14th are replaced with the respective top-placed teams of the two 2.
 Frauen-Bundesliga divisions.
 A Bundesliga season consists of two rounds, with 26 games combined.
 In a round every club plays against each other, having a home game against a specific club in one round and an away game in the other.
 The seasons typically start in August or September, with the first round finishing in December.
 The second round typically starts in February and ends in May or June, though sometimes the first games of the second round are held in December.
 In World Cup years, the league might alter its schedule to accommodate the tournament.

 The Bundesliga ranking is determined by points a club has gained during a season.
 A win is worth 3 points, a draw 1, and a loss 0.
 The tiebreakers are in descending order goal difference, goals for, and head-to-head results.
 If the tie in the league table cannot be broken, a tie-breaking game is held.

 In June 2024, the DFB announced that from the 2025–26 season on, it will be played with 14 teams.